alberto-israel/PAM-Bat-Forest-Analysis/README.md

 ## Description

-This repository provides a modular R workflow for analyzing bat ecology from passive acoustic monitoring (PAM) data.
-The pipeline supports two entry points: raw Kaleidoscope output files, or a pre-aggregated site × species matrix.
-The workflow covers acoustic activity (total and species-specific), species richness, diversity indices (Simpson/Shannon), community composition, and sampling completeness.
-Scripts are designed to be generalizable and adaptable to different datasets and study systems.
+This repository implements a reproducible R workflow to analyse bat communities from passive acoustic monitoring (PAM) data.
+The framework translates acoustic detections into ecological inference on how spatial covariates shape bat activity, species diversity, and community composition across scales.
+The pipeline supports both raw Kaleidoscope Pro outputs and pre-aggregated site × species matrices, ensuring flexibility across datasets while maintaining a consistent analytical structure.
+It integrates data preparation, statistical modelling, multivariate community analysis, and sampling completeness assessment within a unified workflow.
+The workflow is designed as a generalizable template for structuring ecological analyses of acoustic data, from raw detections to community-level inference.

 ---

-## Workflow overview
+## Overview

 The pipeline is organized in two stages: